 On the test network from block height 299188 onward, the difficulty adjustment algorithm is changed to allow minimum-difficulty blocks, as described in [ZIP-205].
-This change does not apply to the production network.
+The Blossom network upgrade changes the minimum-difficulty time threshold to 6 times the block target spacing, as described in [ZIP-208].
+These changes do not apply to the production network.